percona/pmm-doc/source/manage/server-admin-gui.rst

 .. note:: The `Grafana internal reporting feature <https://grafana.com/docs/grafana/latest/installation/configuration/#reporting-enabled>`_ is currently **not** managed by PMM.
 If you want to turn it, you need to go inside the PMM Server container and `change configuration <https://grafana.com/docs/grafana/latest/installation/configuration/#reporting-enabled>`_ after each update.

+.. note:: Beside using *PMM Settings* page, you can also disable Telemetry with the ``-e DISABLE_TELEMETRY=1`` option in your docker run statement for the PMM Server.

 SSH Key Details
 ==========================================================================================================